enzo-project/enzo-dev/doc/manual/source/parameters/index.rst

     Switches on streaming of the cosmic ray energy density.
 Default: 0

    0. Off
    1. On; Anisotropic streaming around magnetic field lines.
+Compatible with HydroMethod = 4.

 ``CRHeatng`` (external)
     Models momentum transfer from streaming cosmic rays to the thermal gas.
 Physically, this should only be turned on for runs with cosmic ray streaming.
-However, this will for any combination of CR parameters.
+However, this will work for any combination of CR parameters.
 Only compatible with HydroMethod = 4.
 Default: 0.

 ``CRStreamingStabilityFactor`` (external)